w3f/Grants-Program/applications/Shopbring.md

 In order to encourage the Shopbring users to increase the credit value, the system will determine the number of airdrop tokens according to the average credit rating of the overall users in each cycle.
 The higher the average credit value, the greater the total number of airdrop tokens.
 The number of airdrop tokens obtained by users = the number of single credit value airdrop tokens * the user credit value.

-#### Supervisor
+#### Arbitrator

-Shopbring users who register as supervisors need to freeze some native tokens.
-After becoming a supervisor, please note the following:

-* Assuming N days as a monitoring cycle, supervisors need to sign in every day.
-If the number of sign in days is more than half, credit appreciation will be obtained; if less than half, credit will be impaired and frozen tokens will be fined and confiscated.
-* Shopbring users who have disputes in the process of the commissioned shopping on their behalf can submit an arbitration request, and the system will randomly assign a supervisor who signs in on the same day to deal with it.
-After the dispute is settled, the supervisor will get part of the deposit and increase the credit value.
+Normal user registration arbitrators need to freeze a certain native token as an application condition.
+The `council` will review the applicant's information, and more than half of the members will vote to become an arbitrator.

+The arbitrator’s obligation is that when a common user has a dispute during the commissioned shopping, either party will appeal to the system.
+The arbitrator can choose the case to intervene in the dispute.
+During the waiting period, up to `M` arbitrators can sign up to participate in the dispute.
+After the waiting period ends, the system will randomly select `N`($N < M$, and `N` is an odd number) arbitrators to actually participate in the dispute.
+If there are less than `N` arbitrators actually participating, the `council` will participate in dispute arbitration.
+After the arbitration is completed, the `treasury` will pay wages to the participating arbitrators.

 #### Inspector